grafana/grafana-infinity-datasource/docs/sources/_index.md

 <div style="margin-bottom:30px"></div>

-Infinity plugin have the following known limitations
+Infinity plugin has the following known limitations:

-- Backend features such as alerting, public dashboards, recorded queries, enterprise query caching only available in **backend** parsing mode
+- Backend features such as alerting, public dashboards, recorded queries or enterprise query caching only available in **backend** parsing mode.
-- Infinity is not designed for handling huge amount of data.
-When inlining the data, make sure they are small snippets less than 1MB of size
+- Infinity is not designed for handling a huge amount of data.
+When inlining the data, make sure they are small snippets less than 1MB of size.
-- For list of all known bugs, check [here](https://github.com/grafana/grafana-infinity-datasource/issues)
+- For a list of all known bugs, check [GitHub](https://github.com/grafana/grafana-infinity-datasource/issues).